kernelci/kernelci-project/kernelci.org/content/en/docs/admin/secrets.md

 ```

 This can be read again with `gpg -K`.
 It's then possible to [send the
 key](https://www.gnupg.org/gph/en/manual/x457.html) to a keyserver to make it
 easier for others to find it and import it with just the fingerprint rather
 than the full public key file.
-Here's how to do it with a sample keyserver:
+Here's how to do it with a sample keyserver and
+the key generated in the previous step:

 ```
+gpg --send-keys \
-gpg --send-keys --keyserver hkps://keyserver.ubuntu.com
+  --keyserver hkps://keyserver.ubuntu.com \
+  7802ED21096B2ED7B1D4D838E7B3A05C40D8EDC3
 ```

+> **Note** You may use an alternative key server, and your key hash will of
+course be different.

 ## Adding a user's GPG key